-Borderzine is now accepting applications from college journalism instructors and students for full scholarships to attend its 11th annual Dow Jones News Fund Multimedia Training Academy at June 5-10.
+Borderzine is now accepting applications from college journalism instructors and students for full scholarships to attend the 11th annual Dow Jones News Fund Multimedia Training Academy at June 5-10.
 This year the academy will be conducted virtually with participants reporting from their home communities and working closely with skilled trainers on a variety of digital storytelling techniques.

-The deadline to apply is midnight on Friday, March 27.
+The deadline to apply is has been extended to midnight on Saturday, May 15.

 Click on the appropriate link below to apply:

 Participants in the academy go out on assignment for a group reporting project and produce multimedia stories that are published in Borderzine.com.
 The workshop simulates a deadline-oriented, real world newsroom where attendees gain hands-on experience in skills for video, audio and digital photography in news gathering and using editing software in story production.
 Trainers and mentors provide skills training and coaching throughout the project.
 You can see some of the most recent stories produced in past sessions under the Multimedia Training Academy section here on Borderzine.

 This fast-paced, hands-on academy has a proven track record of helping journalism educators develop their skills and confidence in multimedia journalism production.

 “Instructors have told us how much they appreciate getting out into the community and doing real stories with the support of a dedicated trainer,” Gannon said.
 “They say it helps them have empathy for what their students are going through and gives them the confidence to make their courses challenging because they can draw from their own experience in the field.”